arjunsharmaa/Tableau-Assignment/README.md

 # Tableau-Assignment
-This assignment was team based, hence We were 3 people worked on each category worked with each other with cooperation and support to make this presentation
+This assignment was team based, hence We were 3 people worked on each category worked with each other with cooperation to make this presentation